Skip to content

-British MMA is perhaps in the best place it’s ever been, with a reigning UFC champion and contenders in two other divisions.
+British MMA is perhaps in the best place it’s ever been, boasting the interim heavyweight champion who's waiting to fight Jon Jones for the undisputed crown.

 Michael Bisping and Dan Hardy paved the way for British MMA in the late 2000s, with both becoming increasingly prominent in the UFC.